JAYASHREEER/VLSI-EXPT-1/README.md

 ![image](https://github.com/JAYASHREEER/VLSI-EXPT-1/assets/166278992/8f23ec30-ac97-4a79-8a04-68eac22e5d3f)

 ## RESULT :
-       Thus simulate and synthesis Logic Gates, Adders and Subtractor using VIVADO
+       Thus simulate and synthesis Logic Gates, Adders and Subtractor using VIVADO is done .